 Substitution: If you do not have access to a DK/3 weight cotton yarn, you can use a sport weight/2 or worsted weight/4 weight cotton yarn instead.
 Your dish towel may come out a little smaller or larger than mine, if you choose to use a different weight yarn, but it’s a crochet dish towel and not a garment that will be worn.
 So, if it comes out a little smaller or bigger, it will still work great!

-O' CHRISTMAS TREE TOWEL – FREE CROCHET KEYHOLE TOWEL PATTERN
+O’ CHRISTMAS TREE TOWEL – FREE CROCHET HAND TOWEL PATTERN

-Purchase the ad-free, printable PDF that includes all photo tutorials & the buffalo plaid color chart, on Love Crafts here, Ravelry here, or Etsy here.
+Purchase the ad-free, printable PDF that includes all photo tutorials & the buffalo check crochet color chart, on Love Crafts, Ravelry, or Etsy (aff).

 This post contains affiliate links.